canonical/dotnet-content-snaps/README.md

 This repository tracks the snapcraft definitions for all Canonical .NET content snaps available in the Snap Store.

+## Compatibility

+All .NET content snaps in this repository contain binaries built on **Ubuntu 22.04 LTS (Jammy Jellyfish)**, which ships with **glibc 2.35**.
+This means these snaps are compatible with any Linux distribution that provides glibc version **2.35 or higher**.

 ## Available Content Snaps

 ### .NET Runtimes